UPDATE: WIC BENEFITS DURING A POTENTIAL GOVERNMENT SHUTDOWN

 - Peer counseling for breastfeeding support.
 A WIC peer counselor is a WIC mother just like you.
 She lives in your community and has breastfed her own baby.
 She has been carefully selected by WIC to talk to moms about feeding their babies and give you support to meet your goals.

-- Vouchers to purchase nutritious, allowable foods
+- An electronic benefits transfer (EBT) card to purchase nutritious, allowable foods

 - Nutrition and health education on a variety of topics, such as meal planning, maintaining a healthy weight, picky eaters, caring for a new baby and shopping on a budget